TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 - For large scripts, especially  with Swing GUI components you should take care to run all GUI updates on the Swing Event Dispatch Thread (EDT)
   ... and 'heavy' non-GUI code off the EDT.
-  - Moneybot scripts run off the EDT.
+  - Developer Console scripts run off the EDT.
   - MXT type="menu" extensions/scripts (i.e. run via script_info: "type" = "menu") run ON the EDT (as you have to be in the MD GUI to click the menu).
   - ExtensionClass() runtime extensions will start OFF the EDT (as they trigger before the UI is loaded).
 (Unless you are installing, in which case it will be on the EDT then)
   - handle_events and invokes may be on or off the EDT